 Using a really good genogram framework to gather information about family history and family relationships allows you to collect information about the broader context of the presenting symptoms and identifying resiliency resources.
 This provides information about potential genetic predispositions such as ADHD, learning problems, depression, anxiety, trauma, addiction, and other significant mental health challenges like bipolar disorder.
 It’s also critical to identify potential resources to support positive growth and resiliency.
 Gathering information about the quality of family relationship patterns provides clues about parenting abilities and attachment patterns.

 As play therapists, part of our treatment focus is to help parents/caregivers develop skills for supporting their child long after treatment ends.
 You need to build therapeutic rapport with parents/caregivers.
 Gathering information about family history and relationship patterns gives you clues about the acuity level of the family system in which your young client lives.
 All of this information provides clues to help you identify the “roots” of the presenting symptoms and conceptualize the treatment plan needed to help your client overcome their challenges.

 What happens if you miss key components because you are not gathering “clues”?

-Here’s the thing … we don’t always get it “right” in the beginning because our clients are complex and it may take time to fully understand what are the factors contributing to the presenting problems.
-However, we do need to make sure we have a mindset of “mental health super sleuth” so that we are regularly looking for clues to the problem so that we can use that information for our clinical decision-making process and adjust the treatment approach as needed throughout the treatment process.
-This is critical to effectively help our clients and their families overcome their challenges.
+Here’s the thing … we don’t always get it right in the beginning because our clients are complex and it takes time to fully understand what are the factors contributing to the presenting problems.
+However, you do need to make sure you have a mindset of mental health super sleuth so that you're regularly looking for clues to the problem.
+You need to use that information for your clinical decision-making and adjust the treatment approach as needed throughout the play therapy process.
+This is critical to effectively help your clients and their families overcome their challenges.